jasper-zanjani/notes/docs/Misc/learn.md

 How do I organize my thoughts and observations on the value of **sources** without doubling my effort?

+!!! info "Solution"
+    Wikipedia-style links in a static site!

 #### Command-line syntax
 After several weeks of refining my note-taking technique with regard to syntax, I believe I have settled on an improved workflow.